DataSF/housing-data-hub/data-browser/renters-and-owners/_posts/2014-02-04-percent-units-owner-occupied.md

 "chart-title": "Percent of units that are owner-occupied"
 ---

 This map shows percentage of occupied units that are owned (as opposed to rented) by census tract.
-Data are from the 2010 Decennial Census.